MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 >* Will **not** work: "This is my secret value '&' it has a special character."
 >* **Will work: 'this is my secret value "&" it has a special character'**

-## 4. Call the Bing News Search REST API
+## 4. Get Bing News Search key from Key vault

 **Step 1.** Open the folder **msdocs-cloud-python-etl-proj** created by the Azure Function Core Tools in **Visual Studio Code**.